davidjbradshaw/iframe-resizer/README.md

 ##Changes between version 1 and 2.

 Version 2 makes a few changes that you need to be aware of when upgrading.
 The filename of the host page script has been renamed from jquery.iframeResizer.min.js to iframeResizer.min.js in order to reflect that jQuery is now an optional way of calling the script.
-The do(Heigh/Width) options have been renamed size(Height/Width) and contentWindowBodyMargin has been renamed bodyMargin.
+The do(Heigh/Width) options have been renamed size(Height/Width), contentWindowBodyMargin has been renamed bodyMargin and callback has been renamed resizedCallback.

 The method names deprecated in version 1.3.0 have now been removed.
-Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with an iFrame running version 1 of the iFrame script, or <i>vice versa</i>, however, it should be noted that the V1 iFrame script only accepts number values for bodyMargin.
+Versions 1 and 2 remain compatable with each other so you can use version 2 of the hostpage script with an iFrame running version 1 of the iFrame script, or *vice versa*, however, it should be noted that the V1 iFrame script only accepts number values for bodyMargin.

 ##Version History
 * v2.0.0 Added native JS public function, renamed script filename to reflect that jQuery is now optional.
-Renamed *do(Heigh/Width)* to *size(Height/Width)* and renamed *contentWindowBodyMargin* to *bodyMargin*.
+Renamed *do(Heigh/Width)* to *size(Height/Width)*, renamed *contentWindowBodyMargin* to *bodyMargin* and renamed *callback* *resizedCallback*.
 Improved logging messages.
 Stop *resize* event firing for 50ms after *interval* event.
 Added multiple page example.
 Workout unsized margins inside the iFrame.
 The *bodyMargin* propety now accepts any valid value for a CSS margin.
 Check message origin is iFrame.
 Removed deprecated methods.
 * v1.4.4 Fixed *bodyMargin* bug.
 * v1.4.3 CodeCoverage fixes.
 Documentation improvements.
 * v1.4.2 Fixed size(250) example in IE8.